 Hunter, angler, naturalist, traveler.
 These are just a few of the words that describe the writing and photography of Jack Ballard.
 “I’m deeply inspired by the work of Aldo Leopold.
 He was a masterful writer of descriptive prose, but was also exceptional for his ability to wed passions for hunting and fishing with a deep-rooted sense of conservation.
 He also possessed an insatiable urge to observe and understand the natural world around him.”

 Fishing has been a life-long passion for Jack.
-His angling interests include not only the world-class trout fishing of his native Montana, but extend to other regions and species as well.
+His angling interests are captivated not only by the several varieties of trout in Montana, but extend to other regions and species as well.
 “I discovered fly fishing for bass and panfish on the lakes of New York’s Adirondack Park several years ago.
-I’m a confirmed trout nut, but hooking a husky smallmouth on the Saranac River or fooling a largemouth on Forked Lake rival the thrill of catching a big rainbow trout.”
-Jack’s leading presence in publications covering angling tactics and destinations include his contributions to such magazine titles as: Northwest, Southwest and Eastern Fly Fishing, American Angler, Adirondack Explorer, Montana Headwall, Wyoming Wildlife, Colorado Outdoors, Montana Sporting Journal.
+I’m a confirmed trout nut, but hooking a husky smallmouth on the Saranac River or fooling a largemouth on a lake rival the thrill of catching a big rainbow trout.”
+He’s also a fan of saltwater fly fishing.
+“Stalking and making the perfect cast to a redfish or snook in shallow water is as close as you can get to elk hunting in the timber with a fly rod.”
+Jack regularly covers angling tactics and destinations for several magazine titles.

-Jack’s articles and photos have appeared in over 30 different regional and national magazines in the past two decades, along with books, calendars, posters and other media.
+Jack’s articles and photos have appeared in over 50 different regional and national magazines, along with books, calendars, posters and other media.
 He also works as an assignment photographer for educational institutions, conservation groups and other entities.
 His photos have been published in numerous books (Smithsonian Press, Heinemann Library, etc.), calendars and magazines.
 Jack has received multiple awards for his writing and photography from the Outdoor Writers Association of America and other professional organizations.